yoshakami/MKDD/README.md

 # MKDD
-all pyhon scripts I programmed to mod Mario Kart Double Dash you can download exe versions in the exe folder
+all pyhon scripts I programmed to mod Mario Kart Double Dash you can download exe versions in the exe folder, but be sure to have python39.dll alongside them

 bti info.py ---------- Show info from all bti files in current directory